Looking for Scandinavian kitchen examples to inspire your next remodel?

 These homeowners went big on their kitchen design, and it definitely paid off.
-The result is a spacious kitchen as the centerpiece of the home.
+The result is a spacious kitchen that has become the centerpiece of their home.
 With the addition of an island with a stovetop in the middle, the kitchen is functional throughout and doesn’t waste a single space.

 Our last, but certainly not least, kitchen once again exemplifies how even a small amount of color can help bring some character to the space.
 An island that has plenty of storage space adds to the functionality of the kitchen.
 Once again, no space is wasted.